heavenshell/vim-pydocstring/README.rst

 Note
 ~~~~

-Activated venv needs to be deactivated before insatll doq.
+Activated venv needs to be deactivated before install doq.

 This can be automated with vim-plug.